HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

   sql_file="core_web_vitals_passing.sql"
 ) }}

 Above we see the same results are approved by percent of sites with good LCP experience.

-{# I don't understand any of these CWV charts.
-What's the difference in them?
-Is it just the top is desktop only and the bottom is split out by device?
-Do 71.7% of Next.JS desktop sites have good LCP or 49%?
-Why are they different numbers? #}
+The best results show Jekyll and Hugo with 79.5% and 72.5% of mobile sites having a "good" LCP of under 2.5s.
+The JavaScript based SSGs (Gatsby, Next.js, and Nuxt.js) fair worse.

 {{ figure_markup(
   image="LCP-distribution-CDN.png",